texfaq/texfaq.github.io/FAQ-custbib.md

 started to appear.
-Note however here are not as many of [`biblatex`](https://ctan.org/pkg/biblatex)'s contributed styles as there are for BibTeX, and there is no `custom-biblatex`, both of which suggest that beginners' r&ouml;le models are hard to come by.
+Note however here are not as many of [`biblatex`](https://ctan.org/pkg/biblatex)'s contributed styles as there are for BibTeX, and there is no `custom-biblatex`, both of which suggest that beginners' role models are hard to come by.
 As a result, beginners should probably resist the temptation to write their own contributed [`biblatex`](https://ctan.org/pkg/biblatex) style.